logoProfessor Stan Sidhu

 • You have pain when eating or chewing

-An examination by a health care provider or dentist shows a larger than normal salivary gland, usually in one of the parotid glands.
+An examination by a health care provider shows a larger than normal salivary gland, usually in one of the parotid glands.

 Tests may include: